StevenKe8080/tensorflow-example/README.md

-# introduce
+# Introduce
 This project is for tensorflow beginners.
-The official example adds Chinese comments.
-Subsequent will also add some other examples.
+Add Chinese comment on official example.
+Afterwards will bring more examples.

+# Tutorial
+More Details,See My Blog : [Here](http://www.stevenke.com/tags/tensorflow/)